Research

 BERTIN: Efficient Pre-Training of a Spanish Language Model using Perplexity Sampling

-Javier De la Rosa, Eduardo G. Ponferrada, Manu Romero, Paulo Villegas, Pablo González de Prado Salas, and María Grandury
+Javier De la Rosa, Eduardo G. Ponferrada, Manu Romero, Paulo Villegas, Pablo González de Prado Salas, María Grandury

 Procesamiento del Lenguaje Natural, 68(0), 13–23, 2022